Top C# Interview Questions

 C#Internal ModifierAccess Control

 An `internal` member is accessible only within the same assembly.
+Example:

 internal class MyClass {